Arc’teryx Norvan VT Review Facts

 • 4mm OrthoLite molded insert for additional underfoot cushioning

-Out of all shoe models made for similar terrain I've owned, I would compare the Norvan VT to Salmon's S-Lab Wings.
+Out of all shoe models made for similar terrains I've owned, I would compare the Norvan VT to Salomon's S-Lab Wings.
 They feel very similar and not to mention have a close appearance.
 That's a positive as Salomon's S-Lab series contains two of my favorite shoes of all time.
 I'm quite fond of the performance of these although I feel the inclusion of a cushioned tongue would have added a whole lot to the shoe without comprising much.
 The sock liner is a great choice and perhaps contributes to my favorite aspect, its snug comfort.
-The lacing system does well and effectively secures the forefoot when cross hatched although you may need to loosen it a bit at that point if if you typically start from a very tightly pulled lace-up.
+The lacing system does well and effectively secures the forefoot when cross-hatched although you may need to loosen it a bit at that point if you typically start from a very tightly pulled lace-up.

 The Norvan VT is overall an effective trail runner